 Kylen Granson’s best fits in the 2021 NFL Draft

 In the NFL, Granson’s size will likely limit his ability as a pure tight end, but he profiles well as a utility blocker out of the backfield.
 Additionally, he brings supplemental value as a receiving threat who can be utilized in a multitude of roles.
 He’s a fairly natural receiver in spite of his undeveloped areas.
 On Day 3, he should be an excellent value addition for teams.
 In my opinion, he’s worthy of consideration in Round 5.
-However, given the depth of the TE class, he might be pushed back to Round 6 or Round 7.
+However, with his underwhelming size, he might be pushed back to Round 6 or Round 7.

 Which teams might mesh with Granson’s skill set?